-- If people are stereotyped, that is not okay
+- If yuor behavior stereotypes people, that is not okay.

 - If you bully someone, that’s not okay.

-Having said that, we do not tolerate any behavior that bullies people, that judges people on the education they have, the color of their skin, their sexual preferences, religious beliefs, or anything else that identifies anybody as not equal.
-People who show behaviours as those described above have no place in Openprovider, and every complaint will be taken very seriously.
+Having said that, we do not tolerate any behavior that bullies people, that judges people on the education they have, the color of their skin, their sexual preferences, religious beliefs, or anything else that paints someone as not equal to anyone else.
+People who show behaviors as those described above have no place in Openprovider, and we will take every complaint we receive very seriously.

 There is no such thing as race.
 There is only one, the human race.

-There are some changes still to be made, to certain things that seem normal today but actually have never been, such as master and slave DNS, or blacklist and white list, which are terms that come from slavery times.
+In the world of domains, there are still some changes that should be made.
+These include terminology such as master and slave DNS, or blacklist and white list, which are terms that come from the time of trans-atlantic slavery.

-- Enjoy what you do and do what you enjoy: Everybody should be treated equally and with respect.
-This means we can stop doing business with customers that have unacceptable behavior, the same for suppliers.
+- Enjoy what you do and do what you enjoy.
+Everybody should be treated equally and with respect.
+This means we can stop doing business with customers that have unacceptable behavior.
+The same goes for suppliers suppliers.
 And of course, as colleagues, we have to respect each other.

 We will think more about what we can do to help each other to behave in a correct way.

 As a Dutch person, somebody who did not finish University, my last name means ‘Fish’ in Dutch, my kids are half-black, and my wife is Korean-German from Uzbekistan, I think there are a lot of possible prejudices people can have towards me and my family.
-And as I would defend my family, I will defend you and your family if you experience any situation as the ones described above that shouldn’t be tolerated anymore.
+And as I would defend my family, I will defend you and your family if you experience any situation as the ones described above.
 This is my personal commitment to you.